DreamMoonCai/KYukiReflection/docs-source/src/en/config/api-exception.md

 TargetClass.method {
     name = "test"
     // <Scenario 1>
-    param(VagueType)
+    param(VagueKotlin)
     // <Scenario 2>
-    param(VagueType, VagueType ...)
+    param(VagueKotlin, VagueKotlin ...)
 }
 ```

 **Solution**

-`VagueType` cannot be completely filled in method and constructor parameters.
+`VagueKotlin` cannot be completely filled in method and constructor parameters.
 If there is such a requirement, please use `paramCount`.

 ###### exception